 The principal program, the government-backed Energy Company Obligation (ECO), offers many households, especially those with someone receiving benefits, the opportunity to receive free solar panel installations.

-The ECO4 grant scheme, running from April 2022 until 2026, presents opportunities for households to make energy-efficient upgrades.
+The ECO4 grant scheme, which is scheduled to run until March 2026, presents opportunities for households to make energy-efficient upgrades.

 To be eligible, a household member must be claiming certain benefits, such as working tax credits, child tax credits or universal credit.
 Homes with an EPC rating of E, F or G are targeted to benefit most from the new solar PV installations.